BlackHart98/lego-scaffold/README.md

 > [!Warning]
-> - Right I only support macOs and python 3.11+
+> - Right now I only support macOs and python 3.11+
 > - This is still a work in progress, so it's still very brittle